GoogleChrome/web.dev/content/secure/browser-sandbox/index.md

 ## Wrap up
 A secure web experience can only be achieved if security is baked into the design of your application, and strong design starts with understanding existing features.
-Next two guides dives into CORS and same-origin policy in depth.
+The next two guides dive into CORS and same-origin policy in depth.